akshatkhatri/GPT_from_scratch_clean_tensorflow/README.md

 # Custom GPT from Scratch - Jane Austen Language Model
 A complete implementation of a GPT (Generative Pre-trained Transformer) model built from scratch using TensorFlow/Keras, specifically trained on Jane Austen's literary works to generate authentic 19th-century prose.

+GPT "Generative Pre-trained Transformer" is the first version of the GPT series of models, revolutionized natural language processing with its autoregressive language modeling capabilities built on the Transformer architecture.
+Important Note: The goal of this project is to provide a deep understanding of the GPT architecture and its inner workings.
+So, it's mainly for educational purposes.
+You can fully understand the structure and working mechanism of this model here, and use the components I have implemented in your projects.

 ## 🎯 Project Overview